endoflife-date/endoflife.date/products/prometheus.md

 ## Long Term Support

-Prometheus LTS only receive bug, security, and documentation fixes, but over a time window of one year.
-The build toolchain will also be kept up-to-date.
+Prometheus LTS releases only receive bug, security, and documentation fixes, but over a time window of one year.
+The build toolchain is also be kept up-to-date.
 The following features are excluded from [LTS Support](https://prometheus.io/docs/introduction/release-cycle/#limitations-of-lts-support):

 - features listed as `unstable` in the [API stability guarantees](https://prometheus.io/docs/prometheus/latest/stability/),